 What Is Cortisol?

-Cortisol is most commonly known as the “stress hormone”.
+Cortisol is most commonly known as the “stress hormone.”
 Once our body signals any signs of stress, cortisol is what we get as a response.
 However, it’s not all bad.
 Cortisol helps the body transform fat and sugars into energy and it can help the body respond to stress more efficiently when it’s not over-produced.

 How Does Cortisol Affect the Body?

 Cortisol can affect the body in a number of ways.
 Some people experience more than one symptom of higher cortisol levels and most symptoms depend on what’s causing a higher production of cortisol throughout the body.

-Cortisol’s primary purpose is to prepare the body for a conflict so that we can respond quickly in crisis.
+The main trigger that causes our bodies to release cortisol is stress, aka the flight or fight response.
+In this context, cortisol’s primary purpose is to prepare the body for a conflict so that we can respond quickly in crisis.
 Our ancestors relied on the effects of cortisol to get to their feet and run for the hills when faced with a saber-tooth cat, for instance.